anirudh0806/kafka-redis-agent/README.md

     python code.py
     ```

-3. The script will consume messages from the 'secondtask' Kafka topic, download the images, resize them according to the specified dimensions, and store the results in Redis with keys like 'image0', 'image1', and so on.
+3. The script will consume messages from the Kafka topic, download the images, resize them according to the specified dimensions, and store the results in Redis with keys like 'image0', 'image1', and so on.